MD

 Montreal Heart Institute, Université de Montréal

-Dr Lamarche trained in Cardiac Surgery at the Université de Montréal after obtaining a Medical Doctorate in the same university.
-His training was completed by a dual fellowship in Critical Care Medicine and in Surgery at the University of British Columbia.
+Dr Lamarche trained in Cardiac Surgery at the Université de Montréal followed by a dual fellowship in Critical Care Medicine and in Surgery at the University of British Columbia, Canada.
 He also obtained a Master in biomedical science focusing on pulmonary hypertension after cardiopulmonary bypass and the use of inhaled pulmonary vasodilators in the perioperative period.
-His main clinical interests are systems of perioperative care for high-risk patients, simulation in the critical care setting, mechanical cardiac support and heart failure surgery.
-He is a founding member and president of the Canadian Cardiovascular Critical Care Society (CANCARE Society).
-He collaborated on more than 80 peer-reviewed publications on national and international projects through grants from the Montreal Heart Institute Foundation, the Université de Montréal and the Canadian Institutes of Health Research (CIHR).
+His main clinical interests are systems of critical perioperative care for high-risk patients, simulation in the critical care setting, mechanical cardiac support and heart failure surgery.
+He is a founding member and Past-President of the Canadian Cardiovascular Critical Care Society (CANCARE Society).
+He collaborated on more than 100 peer-reviewed publications on national and international projects.

 USA